 The rainy season is from March till May and October till November.
 Light rain season falls in November and December.
 Dry seasons are from December to February and June to August.
 The best time of the year would be December to late February and from June to September, but rain is possible due to unpredictable seasonal changes.

 You can request your hotels/lodges to provide laundry services at an extra cost.
 Make sure to give washing instructions in advance for delicate items.
 Underwear is the only item considered offense for a local person to wash.
-It’s a cultural thing.
+It’s a cultural thing, lets respect that.
 We recommend that you wash these items yourself in the bathroom sink or while in the shower and hang to dry.
+We try to work with partners in using only eco-friendly soaps and detergents.

 Map of Uganda